Music belongs to people, not platforms.

 Give artists 100% of every sale.

 When someone buys your music on Bela, you get 100% of the sale.
-The only deduction is Stripe's payment processing fee (~$0.53 on an $8 album), which every platform has.
+The only deduction is PayPal's payment processing fee (~$0.73 on an $8 album), which every platform has.
 Bela takes zero.
-We fund the platform through listener subscriptions, not by skimming from your revenue.
-Monthly payouts, clear reporting, every penny visible on the artist dashboard.
+We fund the platform through community memberships, not by skimming from your revenue.
+Payouts go directly to your PayPal account, clear reporting, every penny visible on the artist dashboard.

 Let you leave with everything you paid for.